slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - «Will you tell me your story?
 I’d love to know how you came to this point of view.
 It sounds like I could learn something.»

-> *'Never argue with a fool, onlookers may not be able to tell the difference.' -- Mark Twain*
+> *"Never argue with a fool, onlookers may not be able to tell the difference."
+-- Mark Twain*

 ### On public speaking